astronomer/airflow-guides/guides/airflow-datasets.md

 - Airflow monitors datasets only within the context of DAGs and tasks.
 It does not monitor updates to datasets that occur outside of Airflow.
 - Consumer DAGs that are scheduled on a dataset are triggered every time a task that updates that dataset completes successfully.
 For example, if `task1` and `task2` both produce `dataset_a`, a consumer DAG of `dataset_a` runs twice: First when `task1` completes, and again when `task2` completes.
 - Consumer DAGs scheduled on a dataset are triggered as soon as the first task with that dataset as an outlet finishes, even if there are downstream producer tasks that also operate on the dataset.
+- Scheduling a DAG on a dataset update cannot currently be combined with any other type of schedule.
+For example, you can't schedule a DAG on an update to a dataset *and* a timetable.

 LINK HERE TO AIRFLOW DOCS